-The tree shrew superior colliculus (SC) is a large well laminated region (Tigges & Shanta, 1969; Zhou et al., 2016).
+The tree shrew superior colliculus (SC) is a large well laminated structure (Tigges & Shanta, 1969; Zhou et al., 2016).
 It is sub-divided into areas important for visual form processing and visuomotor processing (Casagrande et al., 1972; Casagrande & Diamond, 1974) and has been implicated in an alternative pathway to the visual cortices (Killackey et al., 1971; Killackey & Diamond., 1971).
 While the functional role and the projections of the SC have been extensively studied, few studies have characterised the receptive field properties of individual neurons.
 In this study, the receptive field properties, specifically orientation and spatial frequency tuning of the tree shrew SC neurons were studied and compared with the properties of the geniculo-striate system of the tree shrews.

-The superior colliculus is important for form discrimination.
-Due to its extensive reciprocal projections to sensory as well as motor areas of the brain, the SC had been implicated in oculomotor behaviour (Sherrington, 1947).
+Due to its extensive reciprocal projections to sensory as well as motor areas of the brain, the SC was implicated in oculomotor behaviour (Sherrington, 1947).
 However, studies where different layers of the SC were lesioned showed that the SC consisted of two separate functional systems --- the superficial layers essential for visual form discrimination and the inferior layers implicated in oculomotor function and orienting behaviour (Casagrande et al., 1972; Casagrande & Diamond, 1974).
-The superficial layers of the tree shrew SC are further divided into stratum zonale (SZ), stratum griseum superficiale (SGS) and stratum opticum (SO) with the SGS is further subdivided into the upper and the lower SGS (uSGS and lSGS).
+The superficial layers of the tree shrew SC are further divided into stratum zonale (SZ), stratum griseum superficiale (SGS) and stratum opticum (SO) with the SGS further subdivided into upper and lower SGS (uSGS and lSGS respectively).
 As these are the layers of the SC that predominantly receive visual input (from the retina and primary visual cortex (V1); see May, 2006 for review), only the response properties of neurons in these superficial layers were studied.